nijaru/nijaru/README.md

-Hi, I'm a (mostly) self-taught software developer from the SF Bay Area.
+Hi, I'm a software developer from the SF Bay Area.
 I like working on linux servers, APIs, AI, networking, and distributed systems.

 I have been using Python, Go, and some Javascript for work.
 I built a public python API to run jobs on our servers through gRPC.